even13/CV/README.md

 ## Experience

-**Natural History Museum and University College London** (May 2016 - August 2019)
+**Natural History Museum and University College London** (May 2016 - Aug 2019)
 *Research Assistant - Palaeontology*

-**University of Poitiers** (February 2016 - April 2016)
+**University of Poitiers** (Feb 2016 - Apr 2016)
 *Research Technician - Geology*

 ## Hobbies and Interests

-I practice choir singing and classical singing.
+I practice choir and classical singing.
 I am curious by nature and enjoy getting an in-depth knowledge of things I'm interested in.
 I am passionate about the natural world and science, and I love natural history museums (museums in general, too).
 I also enjoy looking for fossils or archaeological objects.
-I speak French and English.
+I am a native speaker of French and bilingual in English.
+Each language works with its own logic, its own idioms, and learning to express my thoughts in a different language has helped me develop a more open mind and generally modified the way I think or approach things.